Police Arrest Seven Suspected Kidnappers in Kaduna

 He said a manhunt for the suspect was launched and Salihu was apprehended.

-The police said Salihu confessed that he, alongside “one Aliyu Yahaya of No. 94 Anguwan Magajiya, Zaria City lured the victim to an uncompleted building where they killed him and dumped the body in an abandoned well”.
+The police said that Salihu confessed that he, alongside “one Aliyu Yahaya of No.94 Anguwan Magajiya, Zaria City, lured the victim to an uncompleted building where they killed him and dumped the body in an abandoned well.

-“They decided to commit the dastardly act of ending the victim’s life in a gruesome manner, in order to avoid refunding the sum of N385,000.00 they owed the deceased.
+“They decided to commit the dastardly act of ending the victim’s life in a gruesome manner to avoid refunding the sum of N385,000.00 they owed the deceased.

-Jalige said: “The suspects led the police to the scene where the body of late Idris Bashir was exhumed and taken to Hajiya Gambo Sawaba General Hospital, Zaria, for examination and later released to the family for burial according to Islamic rites.”
+“The suspects led the police to the scene where the body of late Idris Bashir was exhumed and taken to Hajiya Gambo Sawaba General Hospital, Zaria, for examination and later released to the family for burial according to Islamic rites,” Jalige said.

-He said on May 14, 2021, one Mallam Ismail of Tudun Jukun area, Zaria, reported to the Divisional Police Officer in the area that his four-year-old son, Mohammed Ismail, was kidnapped.
+He said that on May 14, 2021, one Ismail of Tudun Jukun area, Zaria, reported to the Divisional Police Officer in the area that his four-year- old son, Mohammed Ismail has been kidnapped.

 Jalige said: “On the strength of the complaint, the police immediately launched an investigation into the said allegation.

-“On the 16th May, 2021, the abductors sent a letter containing a GSM number to the (father of the boy), directing him to call and pay the sum of N1.5m if he wants to secure the freedom of his son.
+“On May 16, 2021, the abductors sent a letter containing a GSM number to the (father of the boy), directing him to call and pay the sum of N1.5 million if he wants to secure the freedom of his son.

-“The victim was released on the 19th May, 2021 at about 1700hrs through a commercial motorcyclist in Gwargwaje area of Zaria metropolis.
+“The victim was released on May 19, 2021 at about 17.00 hours through a commercial motorcyclist in Gwargwaje area of Zaria metropolis.

-“In a turn of events, the victim kept calling the name of one Sani Sa’adu who is their neighbour which arose the suspicion that he might know a thing about the incident.
+“In a turn of events, the victim kept calling the name of one Sani Sa’adu who is their neighbor, which arose the suspicion that he might know a thing about the incident.

 “Police immediately intervened and invited the said Sani Sa’adu for questioning.